 WHAT TO EXPECT

-You'll get a healthy Xerosicyos danguyi that meets our rigorous quality standards in your choice of a 4" nursery pot.
+You'll get a healthy Xerosicyos danguyi that meets our rigorous quality standards in your choice of a 4" or 6" nursery pot.
 No two plants are alike, and yours will have its own unique shape, size and personality; expect this natural variation from the photos.

 Our plants include detailed care instructions as well as our Houseplant Best Practices guide, with information on how to repot, seasonal care and more!